panzerdragoonlegacy/website/PRODUCTION.md

    `sudo docker-compose -f docker-compose.prod.yml up -d`

 8. Ensure that there are no errors in the output.
-If you go to the domain your web browser you should see the 404 error page.
-Once the database and Paperclip attachments are restored into the volumes that were created by Docker Compose you can verify that the app is working.
+If you go to https://www.panzerdragoonlegacy.com in your web browser you should see the custom 404 error page.
+Once the database and Paperclip attachments are restored into the volumes that were created by Docker Compose you can verify that the app is fully working (see next steps).

 ## Copying the Site's Data From Another Server